kwaldenphd/apis-python/README.md

 51. I can modify the API call to only return "Total Population" for the all states in the dataset.

 52. The modified API call will look like `https://api.census.gov/data/2017/acs/acs5?key=[API_KEY]&get=B01003_001E&for=state:*`.
+  * No brackets around the API key.

-53. You can paste this URL into your browser (with your API) to check to make sure the API call is using the correct URL.
+53. You can paste this URL into your browser (with your API key) to check to make sure the API call is using the correct URL.
+  * Again, no brackets around the API key.

 54. Check out the [Census Bureau's API documentation and sample queries](https://www.census.gov/data/developers/guidance/api-user-guide/query-examples.html) to learn more about how to customize your API call.